 Dagbladet, 6 out of 6 stars

 Can something be both enticing and soporific at once?
-Yes, the good night book by the two sisters Haddy Njie and Lisa Aisato offers a perfect combination. … Soon You’ll Be Sleeping.
-One Year’s Good Night is a magnificent picture book.
+Yes, the good night book by the two sisters Haddy Njie and Lisa Aisato offers a perfect combination. … A Dream for Every Season is a magnificent picture book.
 Magnificent because the colours almost burst out from the pages. … The choice to follow one year is simple, but works well nonetheless.
 The year’s fluctuations will of course always repeat, the way day alternates with night that alternates with day.
-The steady rhythm is mesmerizing, almost hypnotic … Lisa Aisato’s illustrations, which to a greater extent than the words carry the book, fill the pages with clear, bright colours. … Soon You’ll Be Sleeping.
-One Year’s Good Night does not present one story, about one child.
+The steady rhythm is mesmerizing, almost hypnotic … Lisa Aisato’s illustrations, which to a greater extent than the words carry the book, fill the pages with clear, bright colours. … A Dream for Every Season does not present one story, about one child.
 This is the great story, the wheel in which we are all spokes, and which rolls and rolls, again and again. … This is an “applied book” in the best sense of the term, a book that could certainly become a classic by many a bedside.